Files / Emerging technologies

 Document Introduction

-This report, written by computer scientist Stephen Wolfram, aims to provide an in-depth explanation from first principles of how ChatGPT works and why it is successful.
-The report is not merely a technical analysis; it integrates perspectives from science, philosophy, and interdisciplinary fields, attempting to synthesize ideas and discoveries from several centuries to understand the logic behind this artificial intelligence system that seemingly generates "human-like language."
+This report, authored by computer scientist Stephen Wolfram, aims to provide an in-depth explanation from first principles of how ChatGPT works and the reasons for its success.
+The report is not merely a technical analysis but also integrates scientific, philosophical, and interdisciplinary perspectives, attempting to synthesize centuries of thought and discoveries to understand the logic behind this artificial intelligence system that seemingly generates human-like language.

-The report begins at an intuitive level, pointing out that ChatGPT's core task is to generate a "reasonable continuation" based on the received text, essentially predicting the next most probable word (or token) one at a time.
-This process relies on probability distributions learned from vast amounts of human text and controls randomness by introducing a "temperature" parameter to balance the creativity and coherence of the generated text.
-Using examples from simple language models (like GPT-2), the author demonstrates the process of generating text from probability tables and contrasts the differences between zero-temperature and temperature-based generation, laying the groundwork for subsequent in-depth analysis.
+The report begins at an intuitive level, pointing out that ChatGPT's core task is to generate plausible continuations based on received text, essentially predicting the next most probable word (or token) one at a time.
+This process relies on probability distributions learned from vast amounts of human text and controls randomness through a temperature parameter to balance creativity and coherence in the generated text.
+Using examples from simple language models (such as GPT-2), the author demonstrates the process of generating text from probability tables and contrasts zero-temperature generation with temperature-based generation, laying the groundwork for subsequent in-depth analysis.

-Subsequently, the report systematically explores the origins of probability, the basic concept of a model, and how neural networks, as idealized models simulating the workings of the human brain, are used to handle complex tasks like language.
+Subsequently, the report systematically explores the origin of probabilities, the basic concept of models, and how neural networks—idealized models simulating the workings of the human brain—are used to handle complex tasks like language.
 Through classic machine learning cases such as image recognition (e.g., handwritten digit classification), the author explains how neural networks extract features through hierarchical processing and, during training, adjust weights to minimize a loss function, gradually approximating the target function.
-The report particularly emphasizes the artistry and engineering practices of current neural network training, including key aspects like architecture selection, data preparation, and hyperparameter tuning.
-It also notes that ChatGPT's ability to learn language patterns from raw text through "unsupervised learning" is a key advantage enabling it to process massive amounts of data.
+The report particularly emphasizes the artistry and engineering practices in current neural network training, including key aspects like architecture selection, data preparation, and hyperparameter tuning.
+It notes that ChatGPT's key advantage in handling massive data lies in its ability to learn language patterns from raw text through unsupervised learning.

-When delving into ChatGPT's internal structure, the report highlights its neural network design based on the Transformer architecture, including how the embedding layer, attention mechanism, and multi-layer attention blocks work together to transform text sequences into high-dimensional vectors for processing, ultimately outputting a probability distribution for the next word.
+When delving into the internal structure of ChatGPT, the report highlights its Transformer-based neural network design, explaining how the embedding layer, attention mechanism, and multi-layer attention blocks work together to transform text sequences into high-dimensional vectors for processing, ultimately outputting a probability distribution for the next word.
 The author points out that although the network contains 175 billion weights, its basic computational units are still simple artificial neurons, collectively forming an acyclic feedforward network.
-The success of this design suggests that human language may have a simpler and more regular structure than previously thought, and ChatGPT implicitly captures these patterns through training.
+The success of this design suggests that human language may possess a simpler and more regular structure than previously imagined, and ChatGPT implicitly captures these patterns through training.

-Finally, the report summarizes the essence of ChatGPT: it is a system trained on vast amounts of human text that generates text word by word using a feedforward neural network.
+Finally, the report summarizes the essence of ChatGPT: it is a system trained on vast amounts of human text, generating text word-by-word through a feedforward neural network.
 Its success reveals that human language and the underlying thought processes may be more structured and regular than previously believed.
 This discovery holds significant scientific importance for the development of artificial intelligence and points the way toward building more powerful, interpretable intelligent systems that combine human linguistic creativity with computational precision.